Betsey Wynne

 By Ken Harris

-Betsey Wynne was the second of five sisters, born 19th April 1778 to Richard Wynne and his French wife Camille de Royer.
+Betsey Wynne was the second of five sisters, born 19th April 1778 to Richard Wynne and his French wife Agnethe Camille de Royer.
 Richard Wynne, who was born in Venice, and lived much of his early life on the continent, had inherited a large estate at Falkingham (now Folkingham) in Lincolnshire, which he sold after the birth of his fifth daughter in 1786, and then left Britain with his family to travel around the continent.
 On 17th August 1789, Betsey and her younger sister Eugenia, both started writing diaries, and Betsey continued writing a daily record of her life, with very few breaks, right up till her death in 1857.

 The family travels were heavily influenced by events in France, with the French Revolution in 1789, followed by the rise of Napoleon Bonaparte and the lengthy wars between Britain,